MangelMaxime/Nacara/docs/content/guide/command-line.md

 dotnet watch --no-hot-reload run -- watch
 ```

-`--no-hot-reload` is required: without it the SDK patches the running process instead of building
+`--no-hot-reload` is required: without it the SDK patches the running process instead of restarting
-and starting the site again.
+the site.

 ### Reaching it from another machine